There are many food crops that thrive well in cool weather . In fact, quite a few of them can be grown in winter

 Fall and Winter Fruits

 There are some fruits that love the cold and will produce an abundance during cool weather.

-Apples should be planted in late winter/early spring when the ground isn’t frozen anymore.
+Apples should be planted in late winter or early spring, when the ground isn’t frozen anymore.
 Harvests will come in the fall.
 There are quite a few varieties, and some will even grow in warm climates.

 Plant pear in the cool weather of early spring after the ground has thawed.

 The ever-bearing variety will survive winter, providing a wonderful bounty in the fall.

 27. Sweet Cherries

 Surviving Low Temperatures

 For plants to survive and thrive in low temperatures, experts recommend they be planted in sunlit areas on a slope with plenty of space between them.

 This will allow them to soak up as much sun as they can while they get plenty of good drainage off their roots.
-Also, putting turf in-between the rows will help slow down, maybe even prevent erosion.
+Also, putting turf in between the rows will help slow down and maybe even prevent erosion.

 If you don’t have a lot of space and are forced to put the trees close together, prune the inward-facing branches and leave the outward-facing ones.

 The inside ones aren’t much use since there will be little room for fruits.
-Additionally, the fruits on inside branches won’t be able to get much sunlight for ideal growth.
+Additionally, the fruits on the inside branches won’t be able to get much sunlight for ideal growth.

 Mulching and Row Covers

 Many of the listed veggies are somewhat delicate.
 Therefore, to help them survive the cold, we recommend that you mulch them heavily.
 This will help protect the tender roots.

 Also, row covers will protect leafy vegetables from coming into direct contact with snow and freezing winds.
-This will shield them from frost damage as well as from dying by hard freezes.
+This will shield them from frost damage as well as from dying from hard freezes.

 There are many great winter vegetables and fruits that you can plant and harvest outside the seasons we normally think of as “the growing season”.